Open Access Dissertation

 7. mRNA granules are causally linked to TA.

 Jamison, Jill Theresa, "Mechanisms of persistent translation arrest following global brain ischemia and reperfusion" (2011).
 Wayne State University Dissertations.
-Paper 414.
+414.